-The vision should be timeless, include prevention as a priority, and act to protect human health and the environment.
-The scope should include the entire lifecycle and all wastes as noted in SDG12.4 which states the importance of achieving "the environmentally sound management of chemicals and all wastes throughout their lifecycle..."
+The vision of SAICM and the enabling framework should be timeless, include prevention and precaution as priorities, and act to protect human health and the environment.
+The scope of SAICM2.0 should include the entire lifecycle and all wastes as noted in SDG12.4 which states the importance of achieving "the environmentally sound management of chemicals and all wastes throughout their lifecycle..."